tfsec/tfsec.github.io/_docs/google/gke/use-cluster-labels.md

 ---
+title: google-gke-use-cluster-labels
-title: Clusters should be configured with Labels
+description: Clusters should be configured with Labels
 shortcode: google-gke-use-cluster-labels
 legacy:
 summary: Clusters should be configured with Labels